subinps/MusicPlayer/README.md

 5. `CHAT` : ID of Channel/Group where the bot plays Music.
 6. `LOG_GROUP` : Group to send Playlist, if CHAT is a Group
 7. `ADMINS` : ID of users who can use admin commands.
-8. `ARQ_API` : Get it for free from [@ARQRobot](https://telegram.dog/ARQRobot), This is required for /dplay to work.
-9. `STREAM_URL` : Stream URL of radio station or a youtube live video to stream when the bot starts or with /radio command.
+8. `STREAM_URL` : Stream URL of radio station or a youtube live video to stream when the bot starts or with /radio command.You can also use a telegram channel as radio station.
+Just upload all you music files to a telegram channel and add the bot and user account in that channel and use chat_id of channel in STREAM_URL.You can also use any public telegram channels, in that case use the username of such channel in place of STREAM_URL (Bot being admin in public channel not required.)
 [Some Streaming Links](https://gist.github.com/subinps/293d0a117fa0b13da41871538f226956)
-10. `MAXIMUM_DURATION` : Maximum duration of song to play.(Optional)
+9. `MAXIMUM_DURATION` : Maximum duration of song to play.(Optional)
-11. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
+10. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
 Leave it blank if you do not need this feature.
-12. `ADMIN_ONLY` : Pass `Y` If you want to make /play and /dplay commands only for admins of `CHAT`.
-By default /play and /dplay is available for all.
+11. `ADMIN_ONLY` : Pass `Y` If you want to make /play and /splay commands only for admins of `CHAT`.
+By default /play and /splay is available for all.

 - Enable the worker after deploy the project to Heroku
 - Bot will starts radio automatically in given `CHAT` with given `STREAM_URL` after deploy.(24*7 Music even if heroku restarts, radio stream restarts automatically.)
 - To play a song use /play as a reply to audio file or a youtube link.
-- Use /play <song name> to play song from youtube and /dplay <song name> to play from Deezer.
+- Use /play <song name> to play song from youtube and /splay <song name> to play from JioSaavn or /cplay <channel username or channel id> to play music from a telegram channel.
 - Use /help to know about other commands.

 **Features**